arthurdosreis-ai/ai-response-evaluator_pipeline/README.md

 ## Outcome
 A working prototype that simulates how AI responses can be evaluated, compared, and analyzed — similar to workflows used in data annotation and response evaluation tasks.

+## How to run

+1. Open the notebook
+2. Run all cells
+3. The script will generate results.json

+## Project Structure

+- ai-response-evaluator.ipynb
+- results.json

+## Example Output

+The results.json file includes:

+- scores for each response (relevance, clarity, completeness)
+- total scores
+- automatic winner (winner_auto)
+- human comparison (agreement